 “Hundreds of millions of dollars are at stake, and very powerful people are interested in this matter simply dying,” he wrote.
 “I am not one of them.
 Nothing would be worse than to see a case like this one pushed ‘under the radar’ by greedy people who simply want more and more money through fraud.
 Based on what has been going on lately at the Justice Department, I am very worried about how all of this has happened and what should be done to correct it.”

-"I consider myself neither a Republican or Democrat – I am simply a Certified Fraud Examiner who is trying to do the job he was hired to do on behalf of the American taxpayers," Gober pleaded.
+“I consider myself neither a Republican or Democrat – I am simply a Certified Fraud Examiner who is trying to do the job he was hired to do on behalf of the American taxpayers,” Gober pleaded–to no avail.

 Judge Spencer, through his clerk, suggested that Gober directly and personally approach Glenn Fine, the Inspector General.